Instagram Tips & Strategies

 • Myth-busting: Debunk common misconceptions related to your industry or niche.

-Relatable content makes your audience think, "That's so me!"
-The primary emotion here is recognition.
-This content flourishes on shared experiences, pain points, and insider jokes.
+Relatable content makes your audience think, "That’s so me!"
+Recognition is the primary emotion here.
+This type of content resonates through shared experiences, pain points, and insider jokes.

 • “POV” Reels: “POV: You’re on a work call that could have been an email.”

-• Lip-Sync/Audio Memes: Use trending audio creatively to dramatize a common situation related to your niche (e.g., a freelancer reacting to a client's request with a funny audio).
+• Lip-Sync/Audio Memes: Use trending audio creatively to dramatize common situations related to your niche (e.g., a freelancer reacting to a client’s request with a funny audio).

 • Before-and-After Scenarios: Showcasing a relatable struggle followed by a humorous or successful outcome.
 For example, "My expectations for the weekend vs. my reality."